netdata/netdata/health/notifications/awssns/README.md

 THis will prompt you for the access key and secret key for accessing Amazon SNS (as well as the default region and output format, but you can leave those blank because we don't use them).

-Once that's done, you're ready to go and can specify the desired topic ARN as a recipient.
+Once that's done, you're ready to go and can specify the desired topic Amazon Resource Names (ARN) as a recipient.

 Notes: